MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    > **Note**: The **New-AzWvdHostPool** cmdlet allows you to create a host pool, workspace, and the desktop app group, as well as to register the desktop app group with the workspace.
 You have the option of creating a new workspace or using an existing one.

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to retrieve the objectID attribute of the Azure AD group named **az140-wvd-pooled**:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to retrieve the objectID attribute of the Azure AD group named **az140-wvd-pooled**:

    ```powershell
    $aadGroupObjectId = (Get-AzADGroup -DisplayName 'az140-wvd-pooled').Id
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to assign the Azure AD group named **az140-wvd-pooled** to the default desktop app group of the newly created host pool:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to assign the Azure AD group named **az140-wvd-pooled** to the default desktop app group of the newly created host pool:

    ```powershell
    $roleDefinitionName = 'Desktop Virtualization User'